 The following note summarizes my recommendations for what to include in the report that describes the results of the malware analysis process.
 A typical malware analysis report covers the following areas:

-- Identification: The type of the file, its name, size, hashes (such as MD5, SHA1, and ssdeep), malware names (if known), current anti-virus detection capabilities
+- Identification: The type of the file, its name, size, hashes (such as SHA256 and imphash), malware names (if known), current anti-virus detection capabilities.

-- Characteristics: The specimen’s capabilities for infecting files, self-preservation, spreading, leaking data, interacting with the attacker, and so on
+- Characteristics: The specimen's capabilities for infecting files, self-preservation, spreading, leaking data, interacting with the attacker, and so on.
+For a good reference of what characteristics you may need to capture take a look at the MAEC Malware Capabilities project or the alternative effort Malware Behavior Catalog (MBC).

-- Incident recommendations: Indicators for detecting the specimen on other systems and networks (a.k.a. “indicators of compromise”), and possible for eradication steps
+- Incident recommendations: Indicators for detecting the specimen on other systems and networks (a.k.a. indicators of compromise or IOCs), and possible for eradication steps.

 Malware analysis should be performed according to a repeatable process.
 To accomplish this, the analyst should save logs, take screen shots, and maintain notes during the examination.
 This data will allow the person to create an analysis report with sufficient detail that will allow a similarly-skilled analyst to arrive at equivalent results.

 A convenient way of keeping track of your observations during the reverse-engineering process is to use a mind map, which organizes your notes, links, and screenshots on a single easy-to-see canvas.
-You can download my mind map template for such a report in several formats: FreeMind file (mm), XMind file (xmt) format and MindManager file (mmat).
+You can download my mind map template for such a report as an XMind file or a PDF file.

 For Anuj Soni's perspective on this topic, see his article How to Track Your Malware Analysis Findings.To learn more about malware analysis, take a look at the FOR610 course, which explains how to reverse-engineer malicious software.